 While both variants have their benefits and disadvantages, the choice will ultimately always be up to you.
-Keeping that in mind, in this article we are going to focus on comparing both the premium and commercial Bitcoin transactions integrations to their self-hosting alternatives and counterparts.
+Keeping that in mind, in this article we are going to focus on comparing both the premium and commercial Bitcoin payment integrations to their self-hosted alternatives.

 What is a commercial Bitcoin payment processing software?